httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 The 103 (Early Hints) informational status code indicates to the client that the server is likely to send a final response with the header fields included in the informational response.

-A server MUST NOT include Content-Length, Transfer-Encoding, or any hop-by-hop header fields ([RFC7230], Section 6.1) in a 103 (Early Hints) response.

 A client can speculatively evaluate the header fields included in a 103 (Early Hints) response while waiting for the final response.
 For example, a client might recognize a Link header field value containing the relation type "preload" and start fetching the target resource.